wp-plugins/simple-revisions-delete/readme.txt

 = How does it work? =

 The plugin adds a discreet link in the post submit box, next to the default revisions counter (see screenshots section).
-When you click on it, it will purge the appropriate post revisions via AJAX.
+When you click on it, it will purge the appropriate post revisions via AJAX (no JS is also support).

 NOTE: There is no admin page for this plugin - none is needed.

 = Languages =
 The plugin only bears a few sentences, but you can easily translate them through .MO & .PO files.
 Currently available languages are:

 * English
 * French